hohmannr/bubblified/README.md

 *TIP* - Including `%{$reset_color%}` at the end of the echo will make sure that colors are reset to the default ones after your bubble finishes rendering.

-Add the function as a subshell call to the `PROMPT`
+Add the function as a subshell call to the `PROMPT`.

 ```
 PROMPT='...$(foo)...'
 ```

 ## Changelog

+- version 0.3:
+    - added git functionality
+    - fastified git parser

 - version 0.2:
     - added ssh support
     - added 256 color support